Cough/colds

 If your child has any of the following:

-• A harsh noise as they breath in (stridor) present all of the time (even when they are not upset)
+• A harsh noise as they breathe in (stridor) present all of the time (even when they are not upset)

-• Becomes pale, mottled and feels abnormally cold to touch
+• Becomes pale, blue, mottled and/or unusually cold to touch

-• Develops a rash that does not disappear with pressure (the 'Glass Test')
+• Has a rash that does not go away with pressure (the ‘Glass Test’)

 You need urgent help.